Mentally ill people in United States jails and prisons: Accessibility

-A main contributing factor as to why the US is seeing a steady increase in those who are mentally ill within the prison system, can be due to the lack of accessibility in various communities.
-Specifically, those who come from a lower income background face these issues, in which there are little to no resources being offered that are readily available for those experiencing ongoing difficulty with their mental health.
-The AMA Journal of Ethics discusses more specific factors as to why there are consistent high arrest rates of those with severe mental illness within communities, stating that the arrests of drug offenders, lack of affordable housing, as well as significant lack of funding for community treatments are main contributors.
-With the introduction of Medicaid, many state run mental health facilities closed due to a shared responsibility of funding with the federal government.
-Eventually, states would entirely close a good portion of their facilities, so that mentally ill patients were being treated at hospitals where they would partially be covered by Medicaid and the government.
-The National Council for Behavioral Health conducted a study in October 2018, which included survey results that confirmed “nearly six in 10 (56%) Americans [are] seeking or wanting to seek mental health services either for themselves or for a loved one...These individuals are skewing younger and are more likely to be of lower income and military background”.
+A main contributing factor to the US's steady increase in those who are mentally ill within the prison system could be the lack of accessibility in various communities.
+Specifically, those who come from a lower-income background face these issues, in which there are few to no readily available resources for those experiencing ongoing difficulty with their mental health.
+The AMA Journal of Ethics discusses more specific factors contributing to the consistently high arrest rates of those with severe mental illness within certain communities, stating that the arrests of drug offenders, a lack of affordable housing, and a significant lack of funding for community treatments are the main contributors.
+With the introduction of Medicaid, many state-run mental health facilities closed due to a shared responsibility for funding with the federal government.
+Eventually, states would close a good portion of their facilities so that mentally ill patients could be treated at hospitals where they would be partially covered by Medicaid and the government.
+The National Council for Behavioral Health conducted a study in October 2018 that included survey results that confirmed "nearly six in 10 (56%) Americans [are] seeking or wanting to seek mental health services either for themselves or for a loved one..."
+These individuals are skewing younger and are more likely to be of lower income and military background”.